gaurangzalariya/gaurangzalariya/README.md

 ###

-<p align="left">Hi, I'm Gary Zalariya, a passionate web developer and designer with over 14 years of experience creating seamless digital experiences.
+<p align="left">Hi, I'm **Gary Zalariya**, a passionate web developer and designer with over 14 years of experience creating seamless digital experiences.
 I specialize in Shopify, WordPress, and ReactJS development, delivering exceptional results that align with my clients' goals.</p>

 ###